PHIHSH/1-Squatting-Domain-Identification/README.md

 + make name consistent

-## Disclaim and Reference
+## Disclaimer and Reference

 This is a research prototype, use at your own risk.

-If you feel this tool is useful, cite the tool as :dog2: SquatPhish  :dog2: is high appreiciated.
+If you feel this tool is useful, cite the tool as :dog2: SquatPhish :dog2: is highly appreiciated.

 ## Acknowledgement